marcelomgarcia/lvresize/README.md

 Configuration file to create 2 virtual machines.
 One will be controller from which Ansible will run, and the other where is the logical volume to be expanded.

 This intra-Vagrant setup can be [confusing](https://stackoverflow.com/questions/27005400/vagrant-multiple-machines-inter-ssh-key-authentication), but it seems the important thing is to use [Vagrant ssh keys](https://github.com/hashicorp/vagrant/tree/master/keys) to [configure ssh](https://www.vagrantup.com/docs/vagrantfile/ssh_settings.html) in the Vagrant file.
-The parameter `private_key_path` is an [array](https://ermaker.github.io/blog/2015/11/18/change-insecure-key-to-my-own-key-on-vagrant.html), that Vagrant uses to set the private keys for ssh.

-Putting all together, the _ssh_ configuration on the Vagrant file look like this:
+To avoid being prompted to confirm the hosts id, [edit `config` file](https://superuser.com/questions/125324/how-can-i-avoid-sshs-host-verification-for-known-hosts) and set `KnownHosts` to `/dev/null`, like this:

+    Host atta
+        HostName 192.168.50.10
+        StrictHostKeyChecking no
+        UserKnownHostsFile=/dev/null

+On Vagrant file we copy the keys and set permissions:

     config.vm.provision "file", source: "keys/config",  destination: "~/.ssh/config"
     config.vm.provision "file", source: "keys/vagrant", destination: "~/.ssh/id_rsa"